Are you using your product photography on Etsy? Or you have a small business and need to showcase your offerings on your website?

 Whether you actually use the saturation slider depends on the image.
 In general, a conservative approach is what works best when editing product photography.
 It’s easy to overdo the saturation.

-If you decide to use this slider the slider, nudge it up a tad, to about +5 or +6.
+If you decide to use this slider, nudge it up a tad, to about +5 or +6.

 New users often find the Tone Curve challenging, but it’s one of the most powerful tools found in Lightroom.